iwarner/CodeBlender-Middleman/source/localizable/docs/accessibility.md

 * Scolling the sliding panel states "Rows 5-10 of 17" useful Getting rid of the sliding panel is a pain as the user needs to find the more button again

-So the Barclays app seems to work very nicelt with VoiceOver for iPhone
+So the Barclays app seems to work very nicely with VoiceOver for iPhone

 * Tested Red Laser - the two finger swipe for the home page took about 10 minutes due to the amount of content needed to be read back - important to note this for